JeromeOfStridon/RegexBuilder/readme.md

 Same applies to ClassMatch.

-### 1. RegexBuilder
+### 1. Regex

-RegexBuilder is the root and delivery of your work, it will embed all parts of your regex such as groups, string match, class match etc
+Regex is the root and delivery of your work, it will embed all parts of your regex such as groups, string match, class match etc

 ### 2. Groups